kotlitecture/template-multiplatform-compose/docs/Userflow/Toggle Theme Button/usage.md

 ## Overview

-Component package: `app.feature.theme.toggle`
+Component package: `app.presentation.theme.toggle`

 ## Example

-Simply add the `ToggleThemeButton` composable from the `app.feature.theme.toggle` package to your screen.
+Simply add the `ToggleThemeButton` composable from the `app.presentation.theme.toggle` package to your screen.

 ```kotlin
 @Composable